GLICON/My-Data-Portfolio/README.md

 - Radio Ad Budget ($): Advertising budget spent on Radio.
 - Newspaper Ad Budget ($): Advertising budget spent on Newspaper.
 - Sales ($): The sales made from the adveritisment.

 ### Questions
+1. How does the TV advertising vary across different budget ranges (e.g. Low, Medium or High)?

-1. What is the combined effect of TV and Radio advertising on sales when Newspaper spending is minimal (e.g. < 10)?
+2. What is the combined effect of TV and Radio advertising on sales when Newspaper spending is minimal (e.g. < 10)?

-2. Are there specific combinations of advertising budgets that consistently lead to high sales (e.g. Sales > 20)?
+3. Are there specific combinations of advertising budgets that consistently lead to high sales (e.g. Sales > 20)?

 ### Tools
 - Excel (Data cleaning)